How to structure Confluence pages: 5 secrets to success

 1. Use a clear hierarchy

-Include headings and subheadings to clearly signpost the information on your Confluence page.
-This also helps to break up the text, making it easier to read and the information more retainable.
+Use headings and subheadings to clearly signpost the different sections of your page.
+This breaks up the text, making it easier to read and helping users retain information.

-For really long, text-heavy Confluence pages with lots of sections, numbered headings can help users to locate the right section in just a few seconds.
-They’re particularly helpful if you’re listing ideas or instructions.
+For long, text-heavy Confluence pages with many sections, numbered headings can help users find what they need in seconds.
+They’re especially useful for lists, steps, or instructions.

 2. Clear clutter with collapsible sections and tabs

-A too long, too busy, or text-heavy Confluence page is a sure-fire way to turn users away.
-A great way to combat this issue is through the use of collapsible sections.
-These allow users to select which sections of the page they want to have visible to them, vastly reducing the amount of text on the page at one time.
+A long, too busy, or text-heavy page can quickly turn users away.
+A great way to avoid this is by using collapsible sections (also known as accordions or expand macros).
+These allow users to hide and reveal content, reducing the amount of text on the page at any one time.

-Similarly, tabs for Confluence give users the power to choose what information on the page to look at, and adds a clean, organised feel to your pages.
+Similarly, Confluence tabs give users the power to click through different sections of information, adding a clean, organised feel to your pages.

 3. Break up text with visual elements

-In a study run by Adobe, almost two-thirds of people said that if they were to consume content for 15 minutes, they’d rather read something interestingly designed than something plain.
+In a study by Adobe, almost two-thirds of people said that if they were to consume content for 15 minutes, they'd rather read something well-designed than something plain.
+Visual elements like cards are a great way to display links in a more engaging and organised way, breaking up long blocks of text with colour and visual interest.

 4. Use bullet points and lists